NNELSO/Github-DM-Install-APK-Run/SettingUpMetaHD/DevMode/SideQL/SideQL.md

 * On the Right side click on the "Library Menu"<br>
 ---
 <br>
-From there, select the drop down menu
+From there, select the drop down menu that is shown below.
 <img height="80%" src="Images/UnknownSoures.png" width="80%"/>